Psamathe (daughter of Crotopus): Mythology

-Psamathe was pursued and assaulted by King Aeacus of Agina.
-She bore him a child named Phocus ("Seal") or Linus.

 In one version (Conon), Psamathe abandoned the child, and although shepherds reared the foundling who was then named Linus, the child was torn apart by the shepherd's dogs.
 In the interim, Psamathe was ordered to be killed by her father.
 Apollo avenged her murder by sending a plague to Argos.
 When consulted, Apollo demanded that Psamathe and Linus be propitiated with due honors and festivities.
 The Argives complied but the plague persisted.
 And by oracular decree, the king was forced to leave in order to found the city of Tripodiscium near Megara, where he would live out his life.

 In an alternate version (Pausanias), Psamathe exposed the unnamed child, which was torn apart by the king's sheepdogs.
 Apollo then sent Poena (Greek: Poinē), the personification of punishment, upon the city.
 Poine would steal children from their mothers until Coroebus killed her.
 A hero Coroebus emerged from Argos to slay it, but Apollo then brought a plague upon the city.

 A version by Statius tells this story, but does not name Psamathe, whom he only records as Crotopos's daughter.
-Psamathe is sometimes said to be the daughter of Nereus and Doris.

 Monster

-The monster is called also Poine, the personification of punishment, in Pausanias's version of the tale.
+The monster is called also Poena, the personification of punishment, in Pausanias's version of the tale.
 It is a female monster with a snake protruding from her forehead in Statius's version, possibly having snake-feet (anguipedal form) as well.

 The monster is also called a Kēr (Κήρ "death-demon") in one poem, and a late source (9th to 11th century) labels her as one of the Lamiai.
 It is also supposed to have a human head upon a serpent's body, according to a scholiast to Ovid.
 The poem indicates that the ker was entombed in the city of the tripod (Tripodiscium) to stand as a monument to commemorate Psamathe, and that its slayer Coroebus is interred right underneath the monster.